The answer:

 describes a prototype system for the tracking of weather balloons.

-For additional information, please, just let me know:
+For additional information, please, just let us know:

 Lange@FKF.net."